ashishexee/peerhost/README.md

 ---

-## Why PeerHost Exists

-Modern backend infrastructure is fast, but fundamentally centralized.
-Even “serverless” platforms ultimately depend on a small number of cloud providers, creating risks around:

-* Vendor lock-in
-* Regional outages
-* Silent censorship
-* Opaque execution guarantees
-* Rising operational costs at scale
+## Core Principles

+### 1. Universal Monetization (Agents + Humans)

+PeerHost treats every function call as a potential transaction.

+*   **x402 Protocol**: Built-in specialized header support for HTTP 402 Payment Required.
+*   **Agent-Optimized**: AI Agents can autonomously negotiate, pay for, and consume APIs using the Model Context Protocol (MCP).
+*   **Human-Compatible**: Works seamlessly with standard dApps and wallets.

+---

+### 2. Decentralized Execution Grid

+Code does not run on a single server.
+It runs on a global grid of independent workers.

+*   **No Single Point of Failure**: Request routing is dynamic and redundant.
+*   **Censorship Resistance**: Code cannot be taken down by a single entity.
-If one node goes offline, another node takes its place automatically.
+*   **Auto-Healing**: If one node goes offline, another node takes its place automatically.

 ---